fasakinhenry/alx-software-engineering/00_onboarding/01_tools/03_git/README.md

 File: `README.md`

 ### 1. Repo-session

-mandatory
-Score: 100.0% (Checks completed: 100.0%)
-Create a new directory called 0x01-git in your alx-pre_course repo.
+Create a new directory called `0x01-git` in your `alx-pre_course` repo.

-Make sure you include a non empty README.md in your directory:
+Make sure you include a non empty `README.md` in your directory:

-at the root of your repository alx-pre_course
+- at the root of your repository alx-pre_course
-AND in the directory 0x01-git
+- AND in the directory 0x01-git

-And important part: Make sure your commit and push your code to Github - otherwise the Checker will always fail.
+And important part: *Make sure your commit and push your code to Github - otherwise the Checker will always fail.*

-Repo:
+**Repo:**

-GitHub repository: alx-pre_course
+GitHub repository: `alx-pre_course`

-2. Coding fury road
+### 3. Coding fury road
-mandatory
-Score: 100.0% (Checks completed: 100.0%)

 For the moment we have an empty project directory containing only a README.md.
 It’s time to code!

 Inside 0x01-git: